-- (1) The Chamber must not distribute any surplus, income or assets directly or indirectly to its members or any member(s). - (2) Subrule 6(1) does not prevent the Chamber from paying a member- - (a) reimbursement for expenses properly incurred by the member; or - (b) for goods or services provided by the member-
+- (1) The Chamber must not distribute any surplus, income or assets directly or indirectly to its members. - (2) Subrule (1) does not prevent the Chamber from paying a member- - (a) reimbursement for expenses properly incurred by the member; or - (b) for goods or services provided by the member-

-if this is done in good faith and in relation to the proper operation of the Chamber on terms no more favorable than if the member was not a member.
-1(
+if this is done in good faith on terms no more favourable than if the member was not a member.